2002 Idea Prokom Open

 The 2002 Idea Prokom Open was a combined men's and women's tennis tournament played on outdoor clay courts in Sopot in Poland that was part of the International Series of the 2002 ATP Tour and of Tier III of the 2002 WTA Tour.
 The tournament ran from 21 July through 28 July 2002.
+José Acasuso and Dinara Safina won the singles titles.